Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - This season, Titans home games average 51.0 points, 6.5 more than this outing's over/under (44.5).

-- Houston is 0-5 overall, with only one win against the spread, away from home.
+- Houston has one win against the spread, and is 0-5 overall, in away games.

-- In five road games this season, Houston has hit the over once.
+- This season, in five away games, Houston has gone over the total once.

 Powered by Data Skrive.